-I am an activist artist—I see the world in its entirety, the day and the night, the sacred and the profane, the precious and the discarded.
-This duality is my inspiration because most of us are more comfortable having things be one way or the other— right or wrong, good or bad.
-I create that which makes us see the dissonance rather than recoil from it, if even for a moment.
+I look at the world in its entirety – the day and the night, the sacred and the profane, the precious and the discarded.
+Duality inspires me.
+Most of us are more comfortable having things be one way or the other— right or wrong, good or bad.
+I embrace dissonance rather than recoiling from it, if even for a moment.

-I find my muse in materials thrown away, once valued now unwanted and much of my art is made from a library of cultural fodder with seemingly nothing in common; icons and items of silver, gold plate, cheap plastic, glass, or semiprecious stones; new or vintage, once treasure, now trash.
-I resurrect these items and make them new again so that you can see them in fresh ways, to understand the value, to hold its flaws, to honor its past here in the present.
+My muse lives in discarded materials, once valued now unwanted.
+Much of my art is made from a library of cultural fodder with seemingly nothing in common.
+Icons and items of silver, gold plate, cheap plastic, glass, or semiprecious stones, new or vintage, once treasure, now trash are on the palate.
+I resurrect these items to understand the value, to hold their flaws, to honor their past here in the present.